BeachCodersAcademy/CodeWave/assignments/bootstrap.md

   * jQuery
   * Bootstrap JS

-Come up with an interesting idea for a website (like to our Farmer's Market concept).
+Come up with an interesting idea for a website.
 It can be about anything as long as it interests you.

 Make your website with the following components:
   * a grid system